 The recipes are color coded so I can find a chicken/veggie/red meat/fish recipe in a glance.
 The pink flags have a wide variety of red meats, like sausage and beef simply because I don’t have a whole bunch of colorful sticky notes and we don’t eat that many red meat meals anyway.
 I also have several side dishes on the green flags in addition to vegetarian main courses.
 That’s because we cook the same side with everything, so it’s nice to be reminded of tasty alternatives.

 I also have the bank divided into two sections: Old Favorites and Something New.
 Like the headers?
-I used my new Pentel Pocket Brush Pen for that dark, bold lettering and I’m kinda in love with it.
+I used my new Pentel Pocket Brush Pen for that dark, bold hand lettering and I’m kinda in love with it.
 My new and never-tried recipes get stuck onto the Something New page so I can quickly determine what cool new recipe we’ll try this week.
 Now, I couldn’t fit the whole recipe onto the little flag, so I do still need to look up the cooking instructions when the day comes.
 But I wrote the name of the recipe word for word so I can easily look it up later.
 Until then, I can jot down the necessary ingredients for shopping.

 Meal Planning – The Practical Application